The Ultimate Guide to Towing Capacity with the Ram 1500

 5.7L HEMI® V8 eTorque12,750 lbsTop-tier tow rating

 All Ram 1500s come with an 8-speed automatic transmission and Electronic Range Select (ERS).
-ERS lets you limit top gear while towing-ideal for controlling performance and downhill engine braking.
+ERS lets you limit top gear while towing-ideal for performance control and downhill engine braking.

 The axle ratio directly affects towing capability and fuel economy.